Infographic: How to create a winning employee appreciation strategy

-Tomorrow (Wednesday, April 22), thousands of offices across the country, including G&A Partners, will be observing Administrative Professionals’ Day in order to recognize the all of the hard work that administrators do throughout the year.
+Administrative Professionals Week (the last full week of April every year) is observed in order to recognize all of the hard work that administrators do throughout the year.

 Employee appreciation holidays like these are a great opportunity for managers and executives to thank their support staff and do something special for them.
 Whether your office holds a company-wide celebration or if each manager does something special for their own department assistants or administrators, showing appreciation for the work your employees can have a significant(ly positive) impact on employee engagement and productivity.